Cottonwood Water and Sanitation District

 HOW CAN I FIND WATER LEAKS IN MY HOUSE?

-Eyeonwater coming soon!
-The District is installing new water meters that provide continuous radio frequency reporting.
-SOON you can install an app on your phone or view on your computer, your water usage by month, day and hour.
+EyeOnWater is your best resource!
+You can install an app on your phone or view on your computer, your water usage by month, day and hour.
 The app can even provide leak email notifications.

 Another way to check for leaks is to turn off all water using fixtures and appliances in your house.
 Find your water meter in your basement or crawl space.
 Look at the clock dial for about a minute.
 If this dial moves forward during your observation, something in your house is probably leaking.
 If you detect a leak, then shutoff your main sprinkler supply valve.
 If the meter keeps showing use, the leak is probably inside the house, if it stops, the leak is probably in your sprinkler box or its main supply line.